genesiscommunitysuccess/docs/docs/01_getting-started/03_go-to-the-next-level/13_data-pipeline.md

 ```

 ## Conclusion
 In this section, we have created a working data pipeline.
-Given everything is working as expected, DbMon should show the following 4 entries in your database.
+Given everything is working as expected, `DbMon` will show the following 4 entries in your database.

 ![DbMon screenshot](/img/dbmon-datapipeline.PNG)